Yasuhiro Yamashita: Post retirement

-Yamashita served as an instructor for numerous organizations before becoming the International Judo Federation's Director of Education in September, 2003.
+Yamashita served as an instructor for numerous organizations before becoming the International Judo Federation's Director of Education in September 2003.
 His presence as the head coach of the Japanese judo team was felt when he strongly protested the controversial decision in a match between David Douillet and Shinichi Shinohara at the 2000 Summer Olympics.
 Yamashita has also compiled an instructional judo video with Russian President Vladimir Putin, who also holds a black belt in judo.
 The two first met during Putin's visit to Tokyo in 2005, and Yamashita has traveled to St. Petersburg to visit the President's former judo school.
 He is the chairman of the Japanese Olympic Committee, and on 10 January 2020 he was elected a member of the International Olympic Committee.

 In 2022 he was promoted 9th dan.

 Judo style

 Yamashita had a stocky build of 5 ft.
 11 in.
 (180 cm) and weighed over 280 lbs (127 kg) during his competitive years.
 He stood with a left-handed stance, and his best move was the Osotogari mixed in with the Ouchi Gari.
 He found Ouchi to be successful and used it very frequently.
 He also found the Uchi mata to be highly effective against non-Japanese opponents, and used it frequently during his later years.
-He was also extremely effective on the ground, and many of his victories came with hold or choke moves.
-His proficiency from both the standing position and ground position allowed him to remain unbeaten for over 9 years.
+He was also extremely effective on the ground, and many of his jacket wrestling victories came with hold or choke moves.
+His proficiency from both the standing position and ground position allowed him to remain unbeaten for over nine years.